atmin/jtmpl/README.md

 * similarly, sections are automatically enclosed in a `<div>` if needed

-* and the same goes for section items
+* and the same goes for section items and partials

 * all default enclosing tags are configurable

 * `data-jt` attributes containing metadata for `Stage2` are injected in HTML elements

 * `Stage1` also emits section structures (with changed delimiters) embedded in HTML comments

+#### Binding specifics

+Like Mustache, all variables (including collections) can be functions, that act as property getters.
+You can also:

+* define asynchronous operations, commonly used to load content via XMLHttpRequest

+* define setters

+Dependency tracking is automatic&mdash;your function just has to use `this('propertyName')` to retrieve model values.
+There's no need to explicitly define annotations, or rely on JavaScript "introspection", which does not survive minification.